Who we are

 The School of Law at King’s Inns is the oldest formally established institution of professional legal education in Ireland.
-Its reputation is international and it has a long list of eminent graduates including former Presidents of Ireland, Taoisigh, politicians and, of course, judges and barristers in practice throughout the English–speaking world.
+Its reputation is international and it has a long list of eminent graduates including former Presidents of Ireland, Taoisigh, politicians, leading academics, many leaders and advocates across other professions, and, of course, judges and barristers in practise throughout the English–speaking world.

 To excel in the provision of both professional and academic legal education and training and to develop and nurture lifelong relationships with our entire membership.

 King’s Inns comprises of benchers, barristers and students.
 The benchers include all the judges of the Supreme Court, Court of Appeal and High Court and a number of elected barristers.
 Many of the world–famous legal and political leaders over the past centuries have been members of King’s Inns, or former participants in our legal education courses.

 Our members can be grouped under the following broad categories: